Twin Sons of Different Mothers: Critical reception

-Cash Box Magazine said the album "combines the talents of two performers in an experimental way" and "interestingly blends the folk-rock, guitar flavored elements of Fogelberg's music with Weisberg's more airy, free-spirited, flute laden sound".
+Cash Box said the album "combines the talents of two performers in an experimental way" and "interestingly blends the folk-rock, guitar flavored elements of Fogelberg's music with Weisberg's more airy, free-spirited, flute laden sound".
 They pointed to "Tell Me To My Face" and "The Power of Gold" as "standouts" on the LP.
 Madeline Kind of The Jerusalem Post Magazine, was blunt in her assessment of the album, calling it "rather boring".

-Author Dave DiMartino from Billboard Books, highlighted the "extraordinary version" of The Hollies "Tell Me to My Face", that "revealed an aspect of Fogelberg's rock roots that hasn't been on display since".
-In 2003, Blender Magazine rated Twin Sons of Different Mothers as the "worst CD" of Fogelberg's, with Fogelberg additionally being listed number 19 on "The 50 Worst Artists In Music History".
+Author Dave DiMartino from Billboard Books, highlighted the "extraordinary version" of the Hollies' "Tell Me to My Face", that "revealed an aspect of Fogelberg's rock roots that hasn't been on display since".
+In 2003, Blender rated Twin Sons of Different Mothers as the "worst CD" of Fogelberg's, with Fogelberg additionally being listed number 19 on "The 50 Worst Artists In Music History".

 The San Francisco Bay Guardian said the album was "generally satisfying", remarking that Fogelberg "dominated most of the album", and praised the tracks "Hurtwood Alley" and "The Power of Gold" as "especially propelling".
 They also noted that the album had an "occasional tendency toward musical cliche".
 They criticized "Guitar Etude No. 3" as sounding like a "warped version of 'Girl From Ipanema'".

 American music critic Dave Marsh wrote in The Rolling Stone Record Guide that the album reminded him of "smooth post-rock cocktail-lounge Muzak".
 He criticized Fogelberg for being "bland", but said Weisberg made up for it in "spades".
 He also said the "combination ought to be marked as an insomnia cure".

+In 2001, French duo Daft Punk, along with American producer Todd Edwards, sampled the tracks Twins Theme, Tell Me to My Face and Lahaina Luna on their song Face To Face from their album Discovery.